Chart Color Schemes

 Craigieburn - West is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Craigieburn-West is among the most culturally diverse areas in Australia, with 57.6% of its population born overseas and 69.9% speaking a language other than English at home.
-Christianity is the predominant religion, comprising 41.3% of Craigieburn-West's population.
-Notably, the 'Other' category makes up 11.0%, substantially higher than Greater Melbourne's average of 5.9%.
+Craigieburn-West has a population where 57.6% were born overseas, with 69.9% speaking languages other than English at home.
+Christianity is the predominant religion, comprising 41.3%.
+The 'Other' religious category is overrepresented at 11.0%, compared to Greater Melbourne's average of 5.9%.

 Frequently Asked Questions - Diversity